Killing of Aiyana Jones

-Aiyana Mo'Nay Stanley-Jones (July 20, 2002 – May 16, 2010) was a seven-year-old African-American girl from Detroit's East Side who was shot in the neck and killed by police officer Joseph Weekley during a raid conducted by the Detroit Police Department's Special Response Team targeting a suspect in the apartment a floor above Jones' on May 16, 2010.
+Aiyana Mo'Nay Stanley-Jones (July 20, 2002 – May 16, 2010) was a seven-year-old African American girl from Detroit's East Side who was shot in the neck and killed by police officer Joseph Weekley during a raid conducted by the Detroit Police Department's Special Response Team.
+The Team was targeting a suspect in the apartment a floor above Jones' on May 16, 2010.
 Her death drew national media attention and led U.S. Representative John Conyers to ask U.S. Attorney General Eric Holder for a federal investigation into the incident.

 Officer Joseph Weekley was charged in connection with Jones' killing.
 In October 2011, he was charged with involuntary manslaughter and reckless endangerment with a gun.
 Weekley's first trial ended in a mistrial in June 2013.

 His retrial began in September 2014.
 On October 3, the judge, Cynthia Gray Hathaway, dismissed the involuntary manslaughter charge against Weekley, leaving him on trial for only one charge: recklessly discharging a firearm.

 On October 10, the second trial ended in another mistrial.

-On January 28, 2015, a prosecutor cleared Weekley of the last remaining charge against him, ensuring there would not be a third trial.
+On January 28, 2015, a prosecutor dropped the last remaining charge against Weekley, ensuring there would not be a third trial.

-Context
+Background

-On May 14, 2010, Southeastern High School senior Je'Rean Blake was shot and killed near the intersection of Mack and Beniteau streets on Detroit's east side.
+On May 14, 2010, Southeastern High School senior Jerean "Blake" Nobels was shot and killed near the intersection of Mack and Beniteau streets on Detroit's east side.
 By the end of the following day, police had identified Chauncey Owens as a suspect in Blake's death and obtained a warrant to search 4054 Lillibridge St, where Owens was believed to be hiding.

 The building was a duplex; Owens's girlfriend LaKrysta Sanders lived in the upstairs apartment, while her mother and Aiyana Jones' grandmother, Mertilla Jones, lived in the downstairs apartment.
-At the time of the incident Aiyana Jones was asleep on the couch in front room of the downstairs apartment.
+At the time of the incident Aiyana Jones was asleep on the couch in the front room of the downstairs apartment.
 Owens was in the upstairs apartment.

 An A&E reality TV television crew was accompanying the police Special Response Team gathering footage for The First 48.
 Weekley had been featured on another A&E police reality show, Detroit SWAT.

 Two weeks prior to the incident, a Detroit police officer had been killed in the line of duty while attempting to arrest a suspect.

 Owens was later found guilty of Blake's murder.

 People involved

-Aiyana Jones was the daughter of Charles Jones and Dominika Stanley.
-She was one of three children of the couple and had four halfsiblings.
+Aiyana Jones (July 20, 2002 – May 16, 2010) was the daughter of Charles Jones and Dominika Stanley.
+She was one of three children of the couple and had four half-siblings.